-Expanded Course Desciption
+Expanded Course Description

 This course introduces the students to perspectives and tools being offered by social sciences in understanding urban poverty and theological reflection process.
 On the whole, the course seeks to put in motion a continuing dialogue between two processes- theology and social science, in a mutually enriching interaction.

-The over-all goal is to prepare students for proposing a vision of societal/community transformation that is anchored on keen context analysis and theologically grounded.
+The over-all goal is to prepare students for proposing a vision of urban societal/community transformation that is anchored on keen context analysis and theologically grounded.

 One of the assumptions of the course is that the integration of disciplined social observation and the prophetic vision is at least as old as Amos and the 8th century Prophets.
 Theological wisdom does not usually come in a vacuum but in the fray.
 The prophetic sensibilities emerge from the tension generated by the encounter between a vision of the just God and the experience of failed justice around us.